 Sometimes I wonder if we aren’t losing sight of what a restaurant was, is and should be.
 A restaurant is a place where we go to be fed, yes, but it is also a place of entertainment, relaxation, comfort – a haven.
 The clue is in the name: it is ‘restorative’.

 I don’t know about you, but I still get a tiny tingle of excitement in my belly when I am heading out to eat, whether it is to an old favourite, or someplace new that everyone is raving about.
-Here’s why:
+Here are 13 reasons why I’m yet to tire of going out for dinner:

 I don’t have this at home because I have a life, so I appreciate it all the more when I dine out.
 It looks lovely, at least before I start dribbling all over it, and it feels lovely, too.
 It is a mark of respect and generosity from the restaurateur to their guest: You are worthy of a clean tablecloth.
 And it soaks up the bloody noise.

-Usually, at home, about half way through preparing the evening meal, there comes a moment when I realise I’d much rather have had fish, or something vegetarian, or a hearty stew, or something Japanese, but I am now too far down the weary road to macaroni and cheese.
-Tomorrow, I sigh to myself, tomorrow I will make that cassoulet.
+Usually, at home, halfway through preparing the evening meal, there comes a moment when I realise I’d much rather have had fish, or something vegetarian, or a hearty stew, or something Japanese, but I am now too far down the weary road to macaroni and cheese.
+“Tomorrow,” I sigh to myself, “tomorrow I will make that cassoulet.”
 Tonight it’s too late.
 I have committed to the carbs.

 I am never going to de-bone a pig’s trotter or place individual almond ‘scales’ on a filet of trout.
 I am never going to reduce a litre of stock down to a tablespoon, or embark on the complex procedure that renders veal bones to consommé.
 I will never stink up my kitchen with Lièvre à la Royale or hot tempura oil.
-But I know a someone who will.
+But I know there are people who will.

-They give me stuff I would never have thought of
+Eat things you would never have thought of making yourself

 I’m a fair cook.
 I can do most things, but I have the imagination of a chair leg.
 I would never have thought to freeze then grate foie gras, or to match miso with cod, or that olive oil would work in ice cream.
 Good job restaurants!